August 2004 (Part 1)

 A lady Shaolin master, Liu Sei Leong, fought her way into the palace and assassinated the Qing emperor Yong Cheng to avenge for the burning of the southern Shaolin Temple.
 After this, Liu Sei Leong became a nun, using the name Ng Mui.

 However, Pak Mei and Foong Tou Tak later sided with the Qing government.
 Pak Mei led the Qing army to raze the southern Shaolin Temple at Jiulianshan to the ground.
 Chee Seen was killed by Pak Mei.
-A few monks and secular disciples escaped, such as the Venerable Harng Yein, the Venerable Sam Tak (who was at another temple), Hoong Hei Khoon, Lok Ah Choy and Fong Sai Yoke.
+A few monks and secular disciples escaped, such as the Venerable Harng Yein, the Venerable Sam Tak, Hoong Hei Khoon, Lok Ah Choy and Fong Sai Yoke.

 Later, Hoong Mun Thing and Wu Ah Phiew, who were respectively the son and a disciple of Hoong Hei Khoon, killed Pak Mei to avenge for the burning of the second southern Shaolin Temple.